kraemer-lab/GRAPEVNE/docs/index.md

 *Gr*aphical *A*nalytical *P*ipelin*e* De*v*elopme*n*t *E*nvironment

+GRAPEVNE is a desktop application that provides an interactive graphical environment for designing and building hierarchical analytic workflows.

 GRAPEVNE is an interactive environment for building and validating data processing workflows built around [Snakemake](https://snakemake.github.io/).
 The grapevine is a symbol of growth, development, and productivity, highlighting